lastlockedroom/lastlockedroom.github.io/_posts/2024-12-28-offering-to-nothing.md

 There's a certain comfort in that sense in mystery stories, where we have the knowledge that an explanation behind misfortune must exist -- there is always the culprit, there is always a reasonable explanation behind there actions, and there are always clues leading to both.
 There's an unspoken promise that the world, when all is said and done, *makes sense*.

 But what happens when there's a novel that makes you doubt that?
 When the characters themselves are not sure if the clues they're following are really clues at all?
-When the world they live in *doesn't* make sense -- much lie ours -- but they actively force it to?
+When the world they live in *doesn't* make sense -- much like ours -- but they actively force it to?

 Those are the main themes of Hideo Nakai's *Offering to Nothingness* (or, if you will, *Offering to the Void*).
 I'd briefly talked about it [before](/posts/beyond-mystery).
 It is one of the infamous *Three Occult Mystery Novels* , alongside the *Black Death Hall Murder Case* and *Dogra Magra*.